droonga-engine-set-role changes the role of a Droonga Engine node to any specified role.

 See also the tutorial about adding new replica to a Droonga cluster.

-The node is deactivated as a service provider and becomes to a destination node to copy data.--host=NAME
+The node is deactivated as a service provider and becomes to a destination node to copy data.--host=NAME--port=PORT10031 by default.

 This value is not used to process this operation actually, but used to identify the node itself.